itayperetz0/MonteCarloSimulationAdittonalCheck/README.md

 To use this additional check you need to add the SimulatorInDiffProb.py file to the project on this github repository :https://github.com/louiseadennis/MonteCarloInformationDiffusion to run this py file please sea the README file of this repository and run this file with same instructions.
+The results file contain results of a sample run of this algorithem on 100 graphs with 3000 nodes.